craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Lore/Custom Cultures.md

 # North Western
 ## Kingdom of Prosper
 You spent your life before adventure in [[The Kingdom of Prosper]].
 You have personally met with the [[Arthur Simonson|The Great Adventurer King]].
 You spoke with him about history, honesty, and the moral right to a happy, educated, and full life.
 Most of the population of Prosper work the hundreds of fields of rye, squash, and beans that feed their neighbors and large military reserve - the guardsfolk, the Knights, and the engineers that keep Prosper on the cutting edge of military might.

+The Kingdom of Prosper is a monarchic aristocracy, where each major city and its surrounding region

 You gain +2 to your *Constitution Score* and +1 to your *Charisma Score*.
 You are proficient in the *History* and *Insight* Skills.
 You know [[Arthurian (language)]] and your choice of one of the following;
 - [[Fanyaquestan (language)]]